 e.
 If a student declines an offer (or rescinds an acceptance of an offer) and opts instead to have an Honor Council hearing, the Hearing Board will not be informed that the student was offered the expedited process.

 f.
-If the student accepts an offer and the 48-hour recission period passes, the Honor Council will forward the investigating officer’s Incident Report and the recommendation of the Executive Board, with its justification, to the student's Dean.
+If the student accepts an offer and the 48-hour rescission period passes, the Honor Council will forward the investigating officer’s Incident Report and the recommendation of the Executive Board, with its justification, to the student's Dean.
 The Dean makes a final decision as to sanction, and may raise or lower the recommended sanction.
 Before changing a sanction, the Dean will meet with the Executive Board to discuss the case.
 If the Dean decides to change the sanction, he or she will submit to the Honor Council, in writing, the reasons for the change.

 1. A letter of reprimand may be issued for very minor violations against the Honor System.
 The letter of reprimand is placed in the student’s Honor Council file.
 Information about the letter of reprimand is not shared with those outside the University without the student's consent except as permitted by the Family Educational Rights and Privacy Act (FERPA).
 Within the University, in accordance with FERPA this information is available only to authorized University personnel who, in their professional capacity, have access to a student's file.

 2. For more serious acts of academic dishonesty, a students may receive a letter of censure.
 The letter of censure becomes part of the student’s permanent record and, under appropriate circumstances, may be shared with persons outside the Georgetown community.
 A letter of censure is permanent when issued but may be reduced or removed through the successful completion of a sanction reduction plan (see below).